Ciltacabtagene autoleucel: History

 The safety and efficacy of ciltacabtagene autoleucel were evaluated in CARTITUDE-1 (NCT03548207), an open label, multicenter clinical trial evaluating ciltacabtagene autoleucel in 97 participants with relapsed or refractory multiple myeloma who received at least three prior lines of therapy which included a proteasome inhibitor, an immunomodulatory agent, and an anti-CD38 monoclonal antibody and who had disease progression on or after the last chemotherapy regimen; 82% had received four or more prior lines of antimyeloma therapy.

 The U.S. Food and Drug Administration (FDA) granted the application for ciltacabtagene autoleucel priority review, breakthrough therapy, and orphan drug designations.

 Society and culture

 Legal status

-On 24 March 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Carvykti, intended for the treatment of adults with relapsed and refractory multiple myeloma.
+In March 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a conditional marketing authorization for the medicinal product Carvykti, intended for the treatment of adults with relapsed and refractory multiple myeloma.
 The applicant for this medicinal product is Janssen-Cilag International NV.
 Ciltacabtagene autoleucel was approved for medical use in the European Union in May 2022.

+Names

+Ciltacabtagene autoleucel is the international nonproprietary name.